Tstanton23/pitch-tempo-exploration/README.md

+Note: This EDA was done for my data science class.
 ## MLB Pitch Clock and Pitcher Performance: An EDA

 In this EDA, I investigated the effect of the implementation of the pitch clock in Major League Baseball on pitch quality.
 I did this with pitch-by-pitch data from the 2022 and 2023 MLB seasons, and attempted to find a relationship between pitch tempo (the time duration between pitches) and pitch velocity and/or spin rate, based on a theory that shortened tempo means greater fatigue.
 Additionally, I explored the intricacies of pitch tempo and pitch quality and investigated if playing at altitude changes the effect of pitch tempo on pitch velocity.